 In the above equations, the value of ht must be limited, if necessary, such that it is not less than zero.
 Moreover, the resulting values of D06 must be limited, if necessary, such that it is not less than 0.001 km.

 Note 3: the case ht is less than zero described in the recommendation is not handled.

 Note 4: no correction due to terrain clearance angle is implemented.

-ITU-R Rec.
-P.1546-4
+ITU-R P.1546-4

 Input parameters